-I then launched a search on the Internet, to find "my" book, obviously out of print.
-I ended up finding it on the used book site.
-Abebooks.
-It was the first time I ordered online from them.
+I then started a search on the Internet, to find "my" book, obviously out of print.
+I finally found it on the used book website Abebooks.
+This was my first time ordering online from them.
 Super fast and efficient.
-As soon as you order, as soon as you get it!
+As soon as I ordered, I received it!
 And the book is in good condition, as they said.

-It is in this book, too, that I learned how to handle chopsticks... and I continue, today, to give this very judicious advice to those who find it difficult to get used to them: "It holds like two pencils! »
+It was in this book, too, that I learned how to handle chopsticks... and I continue, today, to give this very sound advice to those who have trouble with it, "It holds together like two pencils!"

-For those who, like me, love to travel virtually thanks to the Internet, you can take the Trans-Siberian Railway without leaving your living room: on Google.ru/transsib (a project associating the Russian Railways and Google), there are videos and interactive maps, to complete the journey, step by step, from Moscow to Vladivostok.
-You have to click on the names in the block located at the bottom right to go from one video to the other.
+For those who, like me, love to travel virtually thanks to the Internet, you can take the Trans-Siberian Railway without leaving your living room: on Google.ru/transsib (a project involving Russian Railways and Google), there are videos and interactive maps, to complete the journey, step by step, from Moscow to Vladivostok.
+You have to click on the names in the block at the bottom right to go from one video to another.

-Finally, because the trip can also be immobile, nourished by readings and dreams, I'm here to pay homage to the poet Baudelaire, always inspiring ...
+Finally, because the journey can also be immobile, fed by readings and dreams, I pay a tribute to the poet Baudelaire, always inspiring...

-For the child in love with cards and prints,
+For the child who loves cards and prints,

-The universe is equal to his vast appetite.
+The universe is equal to its vast appetite.

 Ah!
 How big the world is by the light of the lamps!

 But the real travelers are those who leave